Żaglowiec Group: Course of combat in the Warsaw Uprising 1944

 The group waged fights in Żoliborz: of the Warsaw Citadel, Forty Traugutta (Traugutt's Forts), Plac Inwalidów and Żoliborz Oficerski (Officers' Żoliborz).

-A significant effort of "Żaglowiec Group" were two unsuccessful night attacks on the Warsaw Gdańsk Station done in the night from 20 to 21 August, during an attempt of military units from Kampinos forest to fight their way to relieve the falling Warsaw Old Town.
+A significant effort of "Żaglowiec Group" was two unsuccessful night attacks on the Warsaw Gdańsk Station done in the night from 20 to 21 August, during an attempt by military units from Kampinos forest to fight their way to relieve the falling Warsaw Old Town.

 Human losses of the group amounted to 24% of killed and 21% wounded.